 THE NIGHT GARDENER offers an interesting premise, with the return of a serial killer that unites three cops from twenty years before.
 I was excited for this concept, which is usually the type of story less qualified writers embrace.
 The result was not nearly as satisfying as I thought it would be.
-(Spoiler Alert) My disappointment didn't stem from the fact the book jacket details are a red herring, but from the fact that in an attempt to be gritty and real the story is a corny and cringe-worthy.

 The corniness is exemplified by the epilogue, which offers language you'd expect from CSI or the THE LOVELY BONES film adaptation.
 The characters are also phony, even as Pelecanos tries to describe layered characters.
 What he creates is are souffle characters that appear to have depth, but are easily cracked and lack real definition.